originphp/email/README.md

 ]);
 ```

-### Generating Tokens (Generic)
+### Generating Tokens (web-based)

 To generate Oauth2 tokens, you can use the [thephpleague/oauth2-client](https://github.com/thephpleague/oauth2-client) package.
+You can also use a specific provider API to do this.

-### Generating Token for Gsuite/Gmail using the Command Line
+### Generating Token (command-line)

 The Google Client Library API allows you to generate tokens from the command line (without having to redirect to a script), and I have included a quick script for this.